 Stage 6 - Processing results

-When job offers are send out, drivers can respond by either accepting or denying the job offer.
-When a driver accepts the job offer our dispatching process will stop immediately with sending out new offers.
-All drivers that have the same full job offer open on their screen will see the offer closing for 3 seconds allowing them to send a response.
+When job offers are sent out, drivers can respond by either accepting or declining the job offer.
+When a driver accepts the job offer our dispatching process will immediately stop sending out new offers.
+All drivers that have the same full job offer open on their screen will see the offer closing in 3 seconds, allowing them to send a response.

-This means that multiple drivers can accept the offer, the driver highest in the sorting order will 'win' the Job offer.
+This means that multiple drivers can accept the offer, with the driver highest in the sorting order 'winning' the job offer.

-If all drivers have denied or when there is no response coming from the selected drivers the dispatch will fail.
-This will send out a notification to all Admins and operators of the group, or to the Driver owner of the job.
+If all drivers have declined, or when there is no response coming from the selected drivers, the dispatch will fail.
+This will send out a notification to all admins and operators of the group, or to the owner of the job.